 “The Maison and Its Minor: Lumière(s), Film History, the Archive,” Cinema Journal 52:4 (Summer 2013): 25-48

 This article examines three distinct examples of expedition filmmaking in the Lumière archive: the Village Ashanti series; Alexandre Promio’s North African street scenes; and Repas d’Indiens, a single shot from Mexico City.
 Taking departure as an historical fact and a critical tool, this essay explores the visual, epistemological, and archival instabilities that the expedition films produce.

 My afterthoughts on this article available here.

 This paper intervenes amid a wave of conferences, special journal issues, and book-length studies devoted to Josephine Baker, the African-American star of French-colonial cinema.
 While this recent work importantly writes Baker into national and visual histories, it mistakes her films for sturdy historical documents and misreads the evidence that they provide.
-This paper reroutes our understanding of Baker through the indexical complexities of her films and reconsiders the challenge that this mixed-race, transnational subject poses to film-historical origins and artifacts.
+This paper reroutes our understanding of Baker through the indexical complexities of her films.

 In this article, I take the remix as a starting point for engaging the intersection between film objects, early and silent film historiographies, and contemporary visual culture.
 I argue that the remix is a metahistorical work, a mode of historical expression that is fundamentally about film artifacts and historical telling.
 The remix opens onto the possibility of new film histories and historiographic futures: not the digital annihilation of the celluloid archive, but a reinvigorated theorizing of film history that owes and offers something to the living present.